 At Cultivar we produce a range of models and our small Victorian Greenhouses are made using concealed engineering.
-This allows us to hide unsightly fixings from view and provide a greenhouse that is easy to keep clean and maintain.
+This allows us to hide unsightly fixings from view and provide a Victorian mini greenhouse that is easy to keep clean and maintain.
 The result is an attractive solution for the smaller garden where the greenhouse might, for example, be in view of the house.
 To see our full-size Victorian Greenhouse click here.

 Victorian Greenhouse accessories